Needham Massachusetts Parks and Recreation Homepage

 Rain Barrels

-60 gallons stands 39 inches tall by 24 inches wide, weighs 20 pounds empty, food grade, Ultra Violet (UV) protected, highly durable, 3/16" polyethylene, green.
+60 gallons stands 39" tall by 24" wide, weighs 20 pounds empty, is made with food grade Ultra Violet (UV) protected 3/16" polyethylene, and are highly durable.

 The barrels are available in three colors: green, grey, and black.